 Google has always been a software company, but over the years they released some really cool hardware products, the most important of which are smartphones.
-With the launch of the new Pixel 3 series of smartphones, we trace Google’s smartphones journey from the very first phones.
+With the launch of the new Pixel 3 series of smartphones, we trace Google’s smartphone journey from the very first phones.
 To help visualize this long journey we have an infographic from HomeTop that throws light on the Nexus and Pixel range of smartphones and their specifications.

-From many obvious aspects like design and feature additions, we see the tremendous improvements in processor, RAM, and cameras.
+From many obvious aspects like design and feature additions, we see the tremendous improvements in the processor, RAM, and cameras.
 While the very first Android phone, the HTC G1 boasted of a measly 192 MB of RAM, we have the latest Pixel 3 with 6GB of RAM.
-Then we have the processors, which moved from 32-bit single core units of the G1 to the Octa-Core 64-bit units for the Pixel 3.
+Then we have the processors, which moved from 32-bit single-core units of the G1 to the Octa-Core 64-bit units for the Pixel 3.
 The most obvious change is in the screen real estate.
 While the HTC G1 had a minuscule 3.2-inch display the Pixel 3 XL boasts a gargantuan 6.3-inch display.
 Screen resolutions too have increased over the years from 320×480 pixels to 2960×1440 pixels.

 But specifications are not all with Nexus phones, they were always about the user experience and that is one thing that has remained consistent right from the very first Nexus phone, the Nexus One.
 Made by HTC, this phone at its time was a game changer, as you got quick and regular updates and a completely stock Android experience.